MartinPankraz/az-private-linky/README.md

 I can warmly recommend transaction __sec_diag_tool__ to troubleshoot any Principal Propagation related issues.

 #### Testing the SAMLAssertion flow
-To get started I recommend to test your authentication flow without BTP private link to rule out any hickups.
+To get started I recommend to test your authentication flow without SAP Private Link to rule out any hickups.
 I provided a [Postman collection](/Templates/BTP_Private_Link_Service_Testing.postman_collection.json) for that.
 It is meant to be executed from top to bottom.

 ### 4. WebSocket RFC Destination configuration
 key | value |